-Google has done it again with the new Question & Answer feature.
-They’ve launched a new beaut feature with lots of optimism – and sadly, much naivete.
+Google has done it again with the new Question & answers feature.
+They’ve launched a new beaut feature with lots of optimism – and seemingly much naivete.

 The Q&A feature was launched a few weeks ago.
 You could say it “sort-of” fills a gap left when the business description was removed.
 But rather than having the biz owner write a bunch of self-promotional bunk, Google decided to let “the public” decide what they want to read about a business.

 Questions from potential customers can be asked, and the biz owner or the public can respond.
 Questions can be voted up; the idea being the most popular or common questions will rise to the top.
 Questions/Answers cannot be voted down.

 - insight to what customers most want to know

 - insight to the language people use to describe your products / services